The role of non-metricity on neutrino behavior in bumblebee gravity: Energy deposition rate

 The total energy deposition rate, denoted by $\dot{Q}$, quantifies how much neutrino energy is converted into electron--positron pairs at a particular radial location \cite{Salmonson:1999es}.
 When this rate becomes sufficiently high, it can give rise to relevant astrophysical phenomena, driven by intense pair production.
 To better understand the impact of gravity on this mechanism, it is essential to contrast the relativistic and Newtonian treatments of energy deposition.
 This comparison makes it possible to isolate the influence of curvature and reveals how general relativistic corrections affect the efficiency of neutrino--mediated energy transfer \cite{Salmonson:1999es,Lambiase:2020iul,Shi:2023kid,shi2022neutrino} \ie

 \fe where the follow definitions are shown below \ie

 \fe In addition to them, we have

 The energy deposition rate via neutrino--antineutrino annihilation shows a marked increase within the \textit{metric--affine} framework when compared to the \textit{metric} case \cite{Shi:2025plr}, mainly due to the role played by \textit{non--metricity}, which intensifies the coupling between the neutrino energy flux and the gravitational background, as shown in Figs. \ref{depprate} and \ref{depprate2}.
 This effect comes from nonlinear curvature deformations that are characteristic of the \textit{metric--affine} geometry, where both the temporal ($\mathrm{g}_{tt}$) and radial ($\mathrm{g}_{rr}$) components of the metric are modified by the Lorentz--violating parameter $X$.
 On the other hand, in the \textit{metric} formulation, only the radial component $\mathrm{g}_{rr}$ receives a linear correction of the form $(1 + \ell)$.
-At $\mathrm{R}/M = 4$, the deposition rate in the \textit{metric--affine} setup surpasses the GR benchmark by about $22\%$ (Tab. \ref{deppratetab}) and remains higher than the \textit{metric} result by approximately $4\% \sim 11\%$.
+To contextualize our numerical evaluations astrophysically, it is important to note that the compactness ratio $R/M = 4$ effectively models the neutrino-sphere of a massive neutron star (e.g., $M \approx 1.7 M_{\odot}$ and $R \approx 10$ km), which serves as the standard astrophysical site for intense neutrino pair annihilation \cite{Salmonson:1999es,Lambiase:2020iul}.
+At $\mathrm{R}/M = 4$, the deposition rate in the \textit{metric--affine} setup surpasses the GR benchmark by about $22\%$ (Tab. \ref{deppratetab}) and remains higher than the \textit{metric} result by approximately $4\% \sim 11\%$ in Ref.~\cite{Shi:2025plr}.